Distributed computation of equilibria in misspecified convex stochastic Nash games: Iterative fixed-point schemes for misspecified Nash-Cournot games

-The mapping $F(x)$ is strongly monotone for all $x \in K$ if $\nabla F(x)$ is a diagonally dominant matrix for all $x\in K$.
-In effect, this requires ascertaining the conditions under which the following matrix is positive definite: \begin{lemma} Consider the mapping $F(x)$ defined in~\eqref{nonlinear-def-map}.
-Suppose (A\ref{assump:convex_cost}) holds, $N < \frac{3\sigma - 1}{\sigma - 1}$ and $\sigma > 1$.
+This nonlinear price function has been examined by~\cite{kannan10online} where a discussion of the strict monotonicity of the associated mapping is presented (Lemma~\ref{monotone-map}(a)).
+Specifically, the equilibrium of the Nash-Cournot game are captured by VI$(K,F)$ where $F(x)$ is defined as \uss{ } In the next result, the mapping $F(x)$ is strongly monotone for all $x \in K$ if $\nabla F(x)$ is a diagonally dominant matrix for all $x\in K$. \begin{lemma} Consider the mapping $F(x)$ defined in~\eqref{nonlinear-def-map}.
+Suppose (A\ref{assump:convex_cost}) holds, $N < \frac{3\sigma - 1}{\sigma - 1}$ and \usr{$1 < \sigma \leq 3$}.
 Then the following hold: \begin{enumerate} \item[(a)] $F(x)$ is a strictly monotone mapping over $K$; \item[(b)] Suppose $X\geq \eta$ for some $\eta>0$, then $F(x)$ is a strongly monotone mapping over $K$. \end{enumerate} \end{lemma}